Dimimir/XTerminal/XTerminal/README.md

 get https://github.com
 ```
 # Working with files in XTerminal
-o go to the directory, you can use:
+To go to the directory, you can use:
 ```python
 cd C:\Users\Admin\Desktop\XTerminal
 ```